-The investment portfolio shall be designed with the objective of obtaining a rate of return
+The investment portfolio shall be designed with the objective of obtaining a rate of return throughout budgetary and economic cycles, commensurate with the investment risks, constraints, and the cash flow needs.

 Given the City's investment strategy, the basis used by the Investment Officers to determine whether market yields are being achieved shall be the yield of an equally weighted, rolling three-month treasury bill portfolio.